docknetwork/crypto-wasm-ts/README.md

 // Unbling the signature from the randomness of the commitment. const sig = blindSig.unblind(blinding);

-// Combine blinded and known messages in an array const messages = Array(blindedMessages.size + revealedMessages.size);
+// Combine blinded and revealed messages in an array const messages = Array(blindedMessages.size + revealedMessages.size);
 for (const [i, m] of blindedMessages.entries()) {
   messages[i] = m;